Quick, easy pan seared lemon pepper rainbow trout, with fresh squeezed lemon juice, fresh ground pepper, and garlic, makes an easy weeknight dinner.

 Pan Seared Lemon Pepper Rainbow Trout

-I bought this trout on a recent trip to one of the better grocery stores in my area since we like it and the other stores don’t normally carry it.
+I bought these rainbow trout fillets on a recent trip to one of the better grocery stores in my area since we like it and the other stores don’t normally carry it.
 We live in an area where there is a supply of trout in our rivers and lakes, but my husband hasn’t gone fishing in many years, and even if he did, I’ve never gutted a fish and don’t think I want to start now.
 I’ll leave that to the fish mongers.
 Or my husband, but I’m leaving the house.
-If your not as squirmish as me, this recipe would be great for freshly filleted
+If your not as squirmish as me, this rainbow trout recipe would be great for freshly filleted.

+I prefer to pan sear rather than bake trout.
 Make this fish in a cast iron skillet if you have one.
-I had to make it in two batches and keep the first batch warm in the oven because my skillet is a bit too small, but the first batch keeps fine without drying out in a oven set to 250 degrees F. The garlic does brown quite a bit, frequent stirring will prevent it from burning, and the second batch is just as flavorful as the first.
+I had to make it in two batches and keep the first batch warm in the oven because my skillet is a bit too small, but the first batch keeps fine without drying out in a oven set to 215 degrees F. The garlic does brown quite a bit, frequent stirring will prevent it from burning, and the second batch is just as flavorful as the first.